SeriousOldMan/Simulator-Controller/Docs/Team Server.md

 When you head out onto the track, you must decide, whether you want this session a team session or not.
 This decision must be made, before the first stint driver of the session has completed the first lap.
 More on that down below.
 It is also absolutely necessary that all drivers are connnected to the simulation during the first lap and also for the rest of the session.
 Otherwise, Simulator Controller detects, that the simulation has terminated also closes the connection to the *Team Server*.
 The team session will be initialized and started on the *Team Server* in the moment, the driver of the first stint has completed the first lap.
 It will be finished and closed, when the current driver in the simulation crosses the finish line or terminates the simulation.

-And now the important stuff: To declare, that you want to join a team session, you must use the corresponding [action from the "Team Server" plugin](*).
-It is also possible, to always enable team sessions using the action declaration of this plugin, but I don't recommend that.
+And now the important stuff: To declare, that you want to join a team session, you must use the corresponding [action from the "Team Server" plugin](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Plugins-&-Modes#plugin-team-server).
+For convinience, it is also possible, to always enable team sessions using the action declaration of this plugin, but I don't recommend that, since you might end up beeing part of a session, you are not planned for.

 ### Special notes